GoTeamEpsilon/OpenEMR-Cloud/README.md

 _TODO: Revert the **AdministratorAccess** step from above once this is in place :)_

 0. Explanation of why this is important since it sometimes confuses me
-1. Steps Steps Steps XYZ XYZ XYZ
+1. Steps Steps Steps XYZ XYZ XYZ (this includes setting up an individual account, right?)

 #### Generate an AWS SSH keypair